 Non-EEA Applicants – Unfortunately you are not eligible for MRC funding.

-In order to prepare your application, potential candidates should contact the Programme Leader of the programme in which the proposed topic is listed, or where the candidate-proposed topic best fits, to discuss their proposal prior to submission.
+Before applying, potential candidates should contact the Programme Leader of the programme in which the proposed topic is listed, or where the candidate-proposed topic best fits, to discuss their proposal prior to submission.
 Contact details are contained within the programme pages.
-Programme Leaders will be available from 5th January 2016.
-Any applicant who has a specific topic area that fits with the Unit’s mission, but for which they are not sure which programme leader(s) to contact, should send a brief outline of their proposed topic to Professor Laurence Moore, Unit Director ([email protected]) who will advise on how to proceed further.
+Any applicant who has a specific topic area that fits with the Unit’s mission, but for which they are not sure which programme leader(s) to contact, should send a brief outline of their proposed topic to Professor Laurence Moore, Unit Director who will advise on how to proceed further.

 Please ensure that all supporting documents are uploaded at point of application: